panastasiadist/Enqueueror/README.md

 ## PHP Preprocessors

 Enqueueror supports the concept of asset preprocessors acting similarly to SASS or LESS but using the PHP programming language.
 That means that you are able to use PHP code to produce CSS or JavaScript code to be used by a website.
+The preprocessed versions of the assets are served from **wp-content/uploads/enqueueror**.
+The assets are stored by reproducing the subdirectory hierarchy containing them.

 ### How to use the PHP Preprocessor for JavaScript
 - Create assets using the rules and naming conventions already mentioned using the **.js.php** file extension.
 - Implement PHP code which outputs valid JavaScript code or use PHP as a template language getting in or out of the PHP execution context using the **```<?php```** and **```?>```** tags as required.
 - You may optionally use **```<script>```** tag when not in the PHP execution context.

+Examples:

 **Example of plain JavaScript code without utilizing PHP**